Eddie Arana, Rick Thibodeau, & Chris Bakunas San Diego, Ca. March 2012

 Fortunately we live in a day and age where learning to work with money is much easier than it has ever been in the history of mankind.

-Because if you are reading this you have access to the Internet, and the Internet is chock full of resources much more reliable and credible that this blog written by a halfwit of dubious background and education.
+Because if you are reading this you have access to the Internet, and the Internet is chock full of resources much more reliable and credible than this blog written by a halfwit of dubious background and education.

 That's not self-deprecating character assassination btw, that's just a truth I've learned to live with.

-Anywhatzit, we live in a wonderful time with wonderful resources at our fingertips, be it Investopedia, IBKR, Motely Fool, the timeless advice of Gerald M. Loeb, the incredibly insights shared by Beth Kobliner, and even some of what Jim Cramer loves to shout (unmanaged debt is indeed the enemy of prosperity).
+Anywhatzit, we live in a wonderful time with wonderful resources at our fingertips, be it Investopedia, IBKR, Motely Fool, the timeless advice of Gerald M. Loeb, the incredible insights shared by Beth Kobliner, and even some of what Jim Cramer loves to shout (unmanaged debt is indeed the enemy of prosperity).

 So learn how to work money, stop playing with it.